greenerycomplexity/GoodHabits/README.md

 ## Features
 - Adding and deleting habits.
 - Customise a habit's associated emoji.
-- Add new completions to a specific habit with precise time and dates logged.
+- Add new completions to a specific habit, with precise time and dates logged.
 - Automatic saving of user data into a JSON format, and implements Apple's UserDefaults class to persist data.

 ## Screenshots